Funeral Attendance Etiquette

 Who travels in the funeral cars?

-In the funeral procession, the vehicle directly behind the hearse carries the close family members – partner, children, parents or siblings.
+In a funeral procession, the vehicle directly behind the hearse carries the close family members – partner, children, parents or siblings – and transports them to the venue.
 Some processions have more than one vehicle, with mourners travelling in their own cars behind the bereaved family.

 Where to sit at a funeral